 The house was designed with steel, concrete, glass and plywood. strong materials that would last and be safe in a bushfire prone area.
 During the build materials were quite easy to get.
 Since Covid, materials are a lot harder to source, heard steel has almost doubled in price.

-A glass box to take advantage of the views and solar gain.
+A glass box to take advantage of the views and solar gain (you can qualify for a federal tax credit when you file taxes by the way.)
 The bedrooms are at the back of the house which works as a bunker and are protected from the weather.

 Architects: Robbie Walker; Area: 400 m²; Year: 2020; Photographs :Dave Kulesza; Engineering: Taylor Engineering Consultants;